-COVID-19 GUIDANCE ON HOME ISOLATION
+COVID-19 GUIDANCE ON HOME ISOLATION AND QUARANTINE

-The Centers for Disease Control and Prevention (CDC), the Arizona Department of Health Services, and Tohono O'odham Nation Health Care updated guidance on home isolation.
+The Centers for Disease Control and Prevention (CDC), the Arizona Department of Health Services, and Tohono O'odham Nation Health Care have updated guidance on home isolation and quarantine.
 Accumulating evidence supports ending isolation and precautions for persons with COVID-19 using a symptom-based strategy.
-Researchers have reported that people with mild to moderate COVID-19 remain infectious no longer than 10 days after their symptoms began, and those with more severe illness or those who are severely immunocompromised remain infectious no longer than 20 days after their symptoms began.
-Therefore, CDC has updated the recommendations for discontinuing home isolation.
+Researchers have reported that people with mild to moderate COVID-19 remain infectious no more than 10 days after their symptoms began, and those with more severe illness or those who are severely immunocompromised remain infectious no more than 20 days after their symptoms began.